-There will be two group assignments in this course.
-The first assignment, worth 10%, will require students to select two companies who have undertaken a recent acquisition and to research the impact of the acquisition on both companies' financial statements and on their underlying business using both horizontal and vertical analysis.
+There will be two assignments in this course.
+The group assignment, worth 10%, will require students to select two companies who have undertaken a recent acquisition within the last six years and to research the impact of the acquisition on both companies' financial statements and on their underlying business using both horizontal and vertical analysis.
 Students will create visualizations to display their results.
-(Due Friday, April 1 2022)
+(Due Friday, Dec 8)